inbo/tutorials/content/articles/geospatial_standards/index.md

 </div>

-1. Some problems with shapefiles is they’re not an open format, they consist of multiple files and they have restrictions regarding file size, column name length, number of columns and the feature types that can be accommodated.
+1. Some problems with shapefiles are: they’re not an open format, they consist of multiple files and they have restrictions regarding file size, column name length, number of columns and the feature types that can be accommodated.